Lucca: Luminara di Santa Croce

 Is It Really Nicadomus’s Crucifix?

-Firstly, of course not and there are no angels unless you’re hallucinating.
-But let’s just tell the story as it’s presented.
-The cross that we see today, I’m afraid to say, is not the same as carved by Nicodemus’s “angels”.
+Really?
+Of course not.
+But telling the story as it’s presented, the cross that we see today, I’m afraid to say, is not the same as carved by Nicodemus’s “angels”.
 That one, it would appear, has been lost to time, damaged beyond repair by relic hunters, or possibly stashed away in the Vatican vaults.
 The one that stands today is an early thirteenth-century copy of the original which some have credited to the circle of Benedetto Antelami – though it’s worth noting that one of the very few scientific analyses of the Crucifix suggests that it dates back to the early 12th century.
 However, there’s also the story of an English Abbot – Abbot Leofstan of Bury St Edmunds – who recorded that the inspiration for a life-sized crucifix he had made for Bury St Edmunds, had come from a similar crucifix that he saw in Lucca on his way to Rome – the good Abbot died in 1056.